apipulse/brbhr-frontend/README.md

+OPEN SOURCE PROJECT THAT PAYS ROYALTIES TO IT'S CONTRIBUTERS

 Contributing to the original repository after you've made changes in your fork involves a few steps.
 Here's a detailed guide to help you through the process:

 ### 1. Sync Your Fork with the Original Repository